biscuitgtaw/clearstatus/content/default/issues/2021-03-01-incident-0177-emergency-response-motor-vehicle-accident.md

   - West Los Santos
 enableComments: false
 ---
-A Rescue Ambulance has been dispatched from Station 3 to the reports of a Vehicle vs Pedestrian on Ginger Street, Little Seoul.
-Firefighters are currently on scene providing assistance.
+A Rescue Ambulance was dispatched from Station 3 to the reports of a Vehicle vs Pedestrian on Ginger Street, Little Seoul.
+Firefighters assisted the victim on scene and transported them to hospital.

 Responding Units: RA-31